girino/JavaMMonitTrayIcon/README.md

 # Disclaimer

-I  Did this software for my own use and am sharing it "as is", so please be patient if there are any bugs.
+I wrote this software for my own use and am sharing it "as is", so please be patient if there are any bugs.
 Or better yet, fix them for me.
 I'd be happy to incorporate any code you submit, as long as it works and is well written.